 NordVPN tops our list as the best VPN for torrenting.
 It is fast, secure, and based in a safe privacy jurisdiction.
 They even offer numerous P2P servers that are optimized for torrenting.
 And all of the NordVPN apps include a kill switch to ensure no leaked data escapes the VPN tunnel.

-TunnelBear can do P2P torrenting — but it comes with some noteworthy drawbacks.
-First, it is so slow that you’ll be pulling your hair out waiting for your files to arrive.
+TunnelBear can do P2P torrenting — but it comes with some drawbacks.
+First, is that this is a slow VPN (in our tests).
 Second, being located in a Five Eyes country makes for precarious privacy.
 Third, with a small server network, it will be difficult finding a nearby server that gives you enough bandwidth for fast seeds.

 Torrenting winner: NordVPN